Goodka7/Threat-Hunting-Insider-Threat-/README.md

 ### 1. Searched the `DeviceProcessEvents` Table

-Searched for processes running on the network, looking for any machines that were running outdated versions.
-Discovered some suspicious traffic and narrowed the scope of the search down to pinpoint this traffic by `Timestamp`, found a suspicious process running on `DeviceName` "thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net" ran by `AccountName` "baddog".
+Searched for processes running on the network, looking for any machines that were running outdated versions of software.
+Some suspicious traffic was discovered and the scope of the search was narrowed down to pinpoint this traffic by `Timestamp`, a suspicious process running on `DeviceName` **"thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net"** ran by `AccountName` **"baddog"** was found.

 At **Feb 3, 2025 10:07:30 AM**, the user **"baddog"** executed the following command on the device **"thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net"**:
 ```